Seedmanc/Tumblr-image-sorter/README.md

 I still have yet to find a way for a userscript to load information from a file on HDD automatically.

-* Implement cumulative tag storage, adding up different tags for same post across encountered reblogs and/or try to add traversal of reblog tree back to origin in search for tags if no tags were found initially.
+* Implement traversal of reblog tree back to the origin in search for tags if no tags were found initially.

-Should help when finding reblogs without any tags, as well as solve the problem of overwriting tag entries.
+Should help when finding reblogs without any tags.

 * Add support for infinite scroll